elastic/eui/wiki/upgrading-kibana.md

 ## PR Template

-No layout is prescribed, but two inclusions are helpful to reviewers:
+The typical EUI upgrade PR in Kibana looks something like [#109157](https://github.com/elastic/kibana/pull/109157), and reviewers have begun to expect the consistency.
+There are two important inclusions:

 * Call out changes made to accommodate test failures that might not be apparent from looking at the diff.
 * Copy-paste the full [changelog version range](https://github.com/elastic/eui/blob/master/CHANGELOG.md) for the upgrade.

-Of late, the typical EUI upgrade PR in Kibana looks something like [#109157](https://github.com/elastic/kibana/pull/109157).

 ## PR Approvals